Borewit/music-metadata/README.md

       stream.destroy();
     });

-Use the 'error' event to listen for errors that occured while parsing.
+Use the 'error' event to listen for errors that occured during parsing.

     parser.on('error', function(error) {
       console.log(error.message);